umbra-ai1/umbra-ai/docs/Roadmap.md

 These models will be:

-- Fine-tuned for control, creativity, and minimal censorship
+- Fine-tuned for user control, creativity, and minimal censorship
 - Available through Umbra’s hosted platform or licensing
 - Aligned to privacy-first deployment — no tracking, no cloud lock-in
 - Built to differentiate the Umbra product from generic wrappers